Open-Finance-Lab/finrl-contest-2024.github.io/index.markdown

 We design two tasks to reflect these advancements: (1) Cryptocurrency trading with ensemble methods, and (2) Stock trading with LLM-generated signals.
 We welcome students, researchers, and engineers who are passionate about finance and machine learning.
 And we encourage the development of ensemble strategies, novel signals, and innovative algorithms that can adapt to changing market conditions and generate superior returns for investors.

 ## Data
 We have more than 30 market data sources to deal with different financial tasks.
-We hold the data APIs and sample market environments in an open-source repository, FinRL-Meta, as shown in Figure 1.
+We hold the data APIs and sample market environments in an open-source repository, [FinRL-Meta](https://github.com/AI4Finance-Foundation/FinRL-Meta), as shown in Figure 1.
 Contestants are welcome to explore and use in the FinRL Contest.

 ![figure1](https://github.com/Open-Finance-Lab/finrl-contest-2024.github.io/blob/main/assets/pictures/FinRL_Meta_Data.png?raw=true)

 <p align="center">Figure 1: Market data sources of FinRL-Meta</p>

 ## Environment
-With a deep reinforcement learning approach, market datasets are processed into gym-style market environments.
+With a deep reinforcement learning approach, market datasets are processed into gym-style environments.
 The market environment provided to participants is designed to enhance both the realism and efficiency of the simulation process.

 Table 1 lists the state spaces, action spaces, and reward functions of different FinRL applications.
 A state shows how an agent perceives a market situation.
 Facing a state, the agent can take an action from the action set, which may vary according to the financial tasks.
 Reward is an incentive mechanism for an agent to learn a better policy.
 Contestants will specify the state space, action space, and reward functions in the environment for both tasks.

 Figure 2 shows the provided vectorized environment to support massively parallel simulataions.
-The vectorized environment manages multiple parallel sub-environments, each simulating different market scenarios and incorporating realistic market constraints.
+It manages multiple parallel sub-environments, each simulating different market scenarios and incorporating realistic market constraints.

 <div style="display: flex; justify-content: center; align-items: flex-start; flex-wrap: wrap; text-align: center;">
   <figure style="display: inline-block; margin: 10px; text-align: center;">